All Episodes

 Let's listen to James Comey lie right here.

-So is the attorney general or senior officials at the Department of Justice opposes a specific investigation?
+So if the Attorney General or senior officials at the Department of Justice opposes a specific investigation, can they halt that FBI investigation?

 In theory, yes.

-As it happened, not in my experience, because it would be a big deal to tell the FBI to stop doing something that without a appropriate purpose.
+Not in my experience, because it would be a big deal to tell the FBI to stop doing something without an appropriate purpose.

-I mean we're oftentimes they give us opinions that we don't see a case there, and so you ought to stop investing resources in it.
+I mean, we're oftentimes they give us opinions that we don't see a case there, and so you ought to stop investing resources in it.

 But I'm talking about a situation where we were told to stop something for a political reason.